 les them, formal plural you

-As we said, these pronouns point to the thing or person receiving to whom or for whom the action of the verb is done.
-Here are some example sentences:
+Indirect Object Pronouns point to the thing or person to whom or for whom the action of the verb is done.

-Le doy un beso = I give a kiss to him/her.
+Le doy un beso = I give him/her a kiss.

 Nuestra madre nos cuenta un cuento = Our mother tells us a story.